A seizure can affect any person of any age. In fact, it is one of the most common diseases that inflict the nervous system.

 People who have recurrent seizures, or epilepsy, have up to 3 times higher risk of premature death compared to the majority of the population.

 But what happens during a seizure?
 What are the underlying repercussions of this condition?
-Read on to find out everything about seizures: what causes it, and what you can do to help someone who suddenly suffers from this condition.
+Read on to find out everything about seizures: what causes it, what you can do as first-aid treatment to someone who suddenly suffers from this condition, and when a seizure case must be brought to the hospital.

 What are Seizures?